CenterForOpenScience/SHARE/whitepapers/Tables.md

 | `user_id`    |  int  |    ✓    |          |  ✓  |         | User with permission to submit data as this source (TODO: replace with django permissions stuff) |

 ### Harvester
 Each row corresponds to a Harvester implementation in python.
-(TODO: describe those somewhere)

 | Column          |   Type   | Indexed | Nullable | FK  |     Default     | Description                                                      |
 | :-------------- | :------: | :-----: | :------: | :-: | :-------------: | :--------------------------------------------------------------- |